george5613/AutoMovie/README.md

 Sample for learning auto test Appium

 # Feature
-* auto ordering the seat from TaoPiaoPiao App
+* Auto ordering the seat from TaoPiaoPiao App